Stadio Delle Alpi: Redevelopment

 The Stadio Delle Alpi was demolished, with plans for a 41,475-seater venue and a number of restaurants and other facilities outside the ground.
 The new grounds of the stadium covers around 50,000 square metres.
 The demolition was completed in February 2009.

-Work on a new stadium began during spring 2009 and it was opened on 8 September 2011, at the start of the 2011–12 season.
-The running track, which was widely blamed for ruining the atmosphere in the stadium, was removed with the fans moved closer to the action.
-A roof covers the new seats.
+Work on the replacement, Juventus Stadium, began during spring 2009 and it was opened on 8 September 2011, at the start of the 2011–12 season.
+No longer required to incorporate a running track as in the Stadio Delle Alpi, the new stadium's stands are covered by a roof and are much closer to the pitch action.
 A new Juventus training centre was also built next to the stadium, together with a set of buildings for a gymnasium, a restaurant and a hotel.